 In 1997 and 1998, CVWD and DWA also jointly obtained 47,286 AF of Kaweah River, Tule River, and Kings River flood flow water, which water was also exchanged for a like quantity of Colorado River water delivered to the Whitewater River Recharge Basins.
-Currently, availability of flood water in 2014 is uncertain and unlikely, and no decision to purchase flood water has been made as of the date of this report.
+Currently, availability of flood water in 2015 is uncertain and unlikely due to the existing drought.

-c.
-Article 21 Surplus Water
+Article 21 Surplus Water c.

-From 2000 through 2013, CVWD and DWA obtained 42,272 AF of Article 21 surplus water and, similarly, that water was also exchanged for a like quantity of Colorado River water which was delivered to the Whitewater River Recharge Basins.
-Currently, availability of Article 21 water in 2014 is uncertain and unlikely, and no decision to purchase Article 21 water has been made as of the date of this report.
+From 2000 through 2014, CVWD and DWA obtained 42,272 AF of Article 21 surplus water and, similarly, that water was also exchanged for a like quantity of Colorado River water which was delivered to the Whitewater River Recharge Basins.
+No Article 21 water has been delivered to the Coachella Valley since Currently, availability of Article 21 water in 2015 is uncertain and unlikely, and no decision to purchase Article 21 water has been made as of the date of this report.